BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 # How to pay Bonobo for using the service

-Bonobo charges a simple flat rate pricing for each ticket you sell on the system.
+Bonobo charges a simple flat-rate pricing for each ticket you sell on the system.

-You will need to **pre-purchase Bonobo Credits** prior to starting your lottery.
+You will need to **pre-purchase Bonobo Credits** before starting your lottery.

 **Each Credit costs £0.05** and will remain on your Bonobo Account until used.

-Each time an entry/line is entered into a game, your Bonobo Account will be debited one Credit, regardless of the cost of your tickets.
+Each time an entry/line is entered in a game, your Bonobo Account will be debited one Credit, regardless of the cost of your tickets.

-If you are running low on Credits, you will receive email notifications to top up your account.
+If you are running low on credits, you will receive email notifications to top up your account.

-You can pre-purchase Credits during your sign up process or at any time thereafter.
+You can pre-purchase Credits during your sign up process or at any time after that.

 > **Flat Rate Pricing:** If your ticket costs £5.00, one Credit, costing £0.05, will be debited from your Bonobo account.
 If your ticket costs £1.00, the same one Credit, costing £0.05, will be debited from your Bonobo account.